Data Delivery Models

 • Existing APIs already expose the required data

-Reverse integration is fully supported but is generally less reliable than push-based delivery, especially when POS systems are deployed on-premise or depend on local infrastructure.
+Reverse integration is fully supported but generally less reliable than push-based delivery, especially when POS systems are on-premise or rely on local infrastructure.

 For this reason, it is considered a fallback option rather than a primary integration model.